jp7745/qb-gsee-problem-instances/README.md

 # qb-gsee-problem-instances
 Ground State Energy Estimation Problem Instances for the Quantum Benchmarking Program

-<span style="color:red">WARNING!
-WORK IN PROGRESS!</span>
+**WARNING!
+WORK IN PROGRESS!**

-See the `example_scripts` directory for examples on
+### See the `examples` directory for examples on

 1. Reading/modifying/writing back instances
 2. Validating that instance adhere to the schema.
 Proposed schema is here:  https://github.com/jp7745/qb-file-schemas
-3. Generating a summary .csv table of instances
-4. TODO: using TBD database program to review instances
+3. TODO: using TBD database program to review instances

+### Warning!
+Automated Actions

+There is a nightly (or manually triggered) Github action to validate all `problem_instance` JSON files and *move* errored files to the `problem_instances_WITH_SCHEMA_ERRORS` directory.

+There is a nightly (or manually triggered) Github action to generate the `summary.csv` file.
+This file should not be edited; edits will be overwritten.

+### TODO:
-TODO: convert catalysis instances to `problem_instance` files.
+1. convert catalysis instances to `problem_instance` files.

-TODO: complete SFTP repository for all Hamiltonians, edit URL pointers in `problem_instance` files.
+2. complete SFTP repository for all Hamiltonians, edit URL pointers in `problem_instance` files.

-TODO: setup nightly github action to validate schema and move errored `problem_instance` files to a temporary directory.

 ### License: